Protect your business against crime

-- environment - the area around your business - eg the street or alleys bordering your premises
+The area around your business - eg the street or alleys bordering your premises.

-- perimeter - how someone could gain access to your business property from the public space
+How someone could gain access to your business property from the public space.

-- the shell - eg doors and windows that could provide access to your buildings
+For example, doors and windows that could provide access to your buildings.

-- interior - ie inside the building, and how this could be protected from criminal activities
+Consider inside the building, and how this could be protected from criminal activities.